The network security landscape is always changing.

-In many cases, malware attacks have a goal of surreptitiously exporting customer data to an external host.
-With advanced persistent threats (APT) and other forms of attack, criminals can maintain system access for long periods of time, spying on your business and stealing massive amounts of information.
+In many cases, malware attacks have the goal of surreptitiously exporting customer data to an external host.
+With advanced persistent threats (APT) and other forms of attack, criminals can maintain system access for long periods, spying on your business and stealing massive amounts of information.
 Too often, these breaches can go undetected indefinitely due to a lack of technical tools for network oversight.

 These attacks hit companies of all sizes.

 Though crime targeting smaller businesses may not be as newsworthy as that against retail giants like Home Depot and Michaels, the risks can be greater since their cybersecurity relies on a more restricted budget and a smaller team.